uriahpissalidis/leetcode_medium/README.md

 1679: Max Number of K-Sum Pairs - Done <br>
 1209: Remove All Adjacent Duplicates in String II - Done, adding a stack really helped with the solution <br>
 456: 132 Pattern - Done, problem was more tricky than I initially assumed, added a java and py solution <br>
+1641: Count Sorted Vowel Strings - Done, realizing a combinations problem it was simple doing the formula <br>